 - Feedly – Gives you the ability to aggregate and organize RSS feeds of content.
 If you’re perusing the internet regularly, Feedly offers a quick way to organize and keep track of interesting articles for later use.

-These tools can help you be more efficient, but they will also help you stay on top of trends.
-Topics that are currently discussed on social media and in the news are great options for content curation – just be sure to keep it relevant to your audience.
+These tools ensure content curation efficiency, but they will also help you stay on top of trends.
+They help surface trending content, which is always a great option for curation.
+Just be sure to keep it relevant to your audience.